jhaojay/imdb_top50_by_genre/README.md

 # Dependencies
-This project requires the following Python libraries:
+This project requires Python 3.8.12 and the following Python libraries:
 ```python
 #to open and load data into csv files
 csv